kyma-project/test-infra/docs/prow/prow-jobs.md

-# ProwJobs
+# Prow Jobs

-This document provides an overview of ProwJobs.
+This document provides an overview of Prow jobs.

 ## Directory structure

-ProwJobs reside in the `prow/jobs` directory in the `test-infra` repository.
-Job definitions are configured in `yaml` files.
-ProwJobs can be connected to specific components or be more general, like for integration jobs.
+Prow jobs reside in the `prow/jobs` directory in the `test-infra` repository.
+Job definitions are configured in YAML files.
+Prow jobs can be connected to specific components or be more general, like for integration jobs.
 General jobs are defined directly under the `jobs/{repository_name}` directories.
 Jobs configured for components are available in `jobs/{repository_name}`directories which include subdirectories representing each component and containing job definitions.

 This is a sample directory structure: